Wilhelm Brenneke: 9.3×64mm Brenneke

 In 1927 Brenneke designed the 9.3×64mm Brenneke cartridge de novo (the 9.3×64mm Brenneke has no other cartridge as parent case).
-This big game cartridge was commercially introduced in 1927 and is the most powerful cartridge Brenneke designed.
+This big-game cartridge was commercially introduced in 1927 and is the most powerful cartridge Brenneke designed.
 The 9.3×64mm Brenneke was designed to have the largest possible case capacity without any shape or dimensional drawbacks that would hamper its chambering and perfect functioning in Mauser M 98 bolt actions used in the Gewehr 98 rifles that were then standard issue in the German military.

-In the 21st century the Russian military developed the semi-armour piercing 9SN cartridge for the 9.3 x 64 Brenneke SVDK variant of the Dragunov sniper rifle.
+In the 21st century the Russian military developed the semi-armour-piercing 9SN cartridge for the 9.3×64mm Brenneke SVDK variant of the Dragunov sniper rifle.
 This cartridge has a 16.6 g (256 gr) pointed boat-tailed FMJ bullet with steel core and achieves a muzzle velocity of 770 m/s (2520 ft/s).
 The 9SN cartridge should be able to defeat body armor at ranges up to 600 m.